 I have an obsession with horseradish.
 With the exception of maybe my breakfast cereal, I have found very few foods that won't benefit from a touch of heat.
 I slather it on summer sausage, mix it in mashed potatoes, throw it in Bloody Marys.
 So why not add some zest to a dip, packing its unique punch?

-Prepared horseradish adds the perfect touch of heat to my bacon horseradish dip recipe, while bacon imparts a deep smoky flavor.
+Prepared horseradish sauce adds the perfect touch of heat to my creamy bacon horseradish dip recipe, while bacon imparts a deep smoky flavor.
 Blue cheese can be mixed in as well to lend its trademark tangy funk!
 These flavors marry well with the base of the sauce which is comprised of a mixture of cream cheese, sour cream, and Worcestershire sauce.

 - Cream cheese - 8 ounces of cream cheese form the base of the dip.